Individual with whom I worked with: Mick Smirthwaite

 At the beginning of the placement I was anxious about what I didn’t know.
 I was a little worried about the level of my anatomy knowledge as I was a little rusty after the summer break.
 I was also excited at the prospect of learning new techniques and seeing real clients with real injuries.
-I felt blessed to be given this opportunity.

 Evaluate today’s placement activity:

 Today’s placement was better and more positive than I could have imagined.